RockerHX/HXKit-Swift/README.md

 HXKit-Swift by RockerHX.

 # How to Use
-cd your iOS root project, use under command.
+cd to your root directory which iOS project, use under command.

 ```zsh
 git submodule add https://github.com/RockerHX/HXKit-Swift.git